Healthdirect Free Australian health advice you can count on.

 For children, the basics of good personal hygiene are:

-You may have to help your child learn and practise good personal hygiene habits.
+You will have to help your child learn and practise good personal hygiene habits.
 These will become even more important as they grow older and approach puberty.

 Being able to talk openly and honestly about keeping clean is important.
 This will help you manage more difficult personal hygiene issues that are likely to come up when they are teenagers.